what-is-an-eye-care-routine

 Addressing discoloration around the eyes requires targeted ingredients that work through multiple pathways.

-Strategic brightening agents can visibly improve darkness and uneven tone while supporting overall skin health in this delicate area prone to showing signs of fatigue and aging.
+Strategic brightening agents can visibly reduce darkness and uneven tone while supporting overall skin health in this delicate area, which is prone to showing signs of fatigue and aging.

 Vitamin C: